-PR (Pull Request) review is a core collaborative activity that improves team code quality, shares knowledge among developers, and prevents potential bugs in advance.
-Since GitHub introduced the Pull Request feature in 2008, it has become the standard code integration method in both open source projects and enterprise development environments.
-PR reviews go beyond simply finding errors in code to become an essential quality management activity in software development that helps team members understand each other’s code, maintain a consistent codebase, and make better design decisions through collective intelligence.
+PR (Pull Request) review is a core collaborative activity that improves team code quality, shares knowledge among developers, and catches potential bugs early.
+Since GitHub introduced the Pull Request feature in 2008, it has become the standard way to integrate code in both open source projects and enterprise development environments.
+PR reviews go beyond simply finding errors in code.
+They are an essential quality management practice in software development that helps team members understand each other’s code, maintain a consistent codebase, and make better design decisions through collective intelligence.

 History of Code Review and Evolution of PR Reviews